Policy

 Supporting career realization and promoting human resource development

-To realize each individual’s mid- to long-term career vision, we support the career development that the individual desires.
+To help individuals realize their medium - to long-term career vision, we support them in developing the career they desire.

 At Panasonic Energy, we formulate individual human resource development plans for the autonomous career and skill development of all employees through regular one-on-one meetings between superiors and subordinates.
 We also support development and growth by providing—irrespective of role, age or gender—a variety of training opportunities that meet the motivation of each individual to learn.

-In fiscal 2024, we introduced the Learning Management System called “Manabico” to visualize and centrally manage various training courses and start supporting employees’ autonomous learning.
+In fiscal 2025, we fully implemented the Learning Management System called “Manabico” to visualize the development system and centrally manage various training courses, and started supporting employees’ autonomous learning.
 We will continue to support learning by enhancing content to support each individual’s autonomous career development.

-In fiscal 2024, we conducted group interviews with new graduates and mid-career recruits, listening to their specific suggestions and requests to begin efforts to understand and resolve issues.
+In fiscal 2025, we began interviewing workplace mentors to be responsible for training younger employees, listening to their concrete proposals and requests, and using these insights to identify issues and launch initiatives toward solutions.
 We are also actively investing in human resource development for the next generation of executives and middle management, who are key personnel in workplace management, promoting recurrent education to support the active participation of motivated human resources regardless of their age, and responding to employees’ strong desire for personal growth.

 Our education and training system is based on the acquisition of management philosophy, knowledge and skills that are commonly required of all employees.
 We also have systematized, rank-based training according to the growth of each individual and specialized training by function to hone their expertise in the tasks of which they have been placed in charge.
 We are developing learning on a global basis by enhancing and upgrading online learning that enables learning with high-quality teaching materials regardless of time and place.
 At the same time, we are working on the matching of business management and human resource development by, for example, individually developing customized training in accordance with business needs.
 Based on training courses at an in-house training institution, we are currently conducting human resource development training sessions, such as specialized training and external training, in accordance with personal growth.